 The output of the gearbox clamps directly on the keyed go-kart axle.
 I shortened the stock output shaft on the planet carrier, tapped a hole pattern in it, and machined some clamping shaft couplings that bolt to the face of the carrier.
 This part does double-duty clamping the inner race of the bearing on the front of the gearbox

 Planet carrier milling.
-Planets taped up so swarf doesn't get in sensitive places
+Planets taped up so swarf doesn't get in sensitive places |

 I broke out my old lathe-broaching tools and single-point broached the 6mm keyway on the lathe:

 Gear box re-assembly with new bearings.
-I a bit splurged on legit NSK brand bearings:
+I splurged a bit on legit NSK brand bearings:

 Gearbox assembled with the new front plate (sent out to have this machined and anodized black) and output coupling: